Officer Candidate School (United States Army)

 The U.S. Army Officer Candidate School is organizationally designated as 3rd Battalion, 11th Infantry Regiment, 199th Infantry Brigade.
 It was redesignated from the 3rd Battalion, 11th Infantry Regiment in June 2007.
 It is a subordinate unit of the Maneuver Center of Excellence (MCoE) also headquartered at Fort Benning.
-As of July 2014 the battalion has five training companies and a Headquarters Company in operation, designated HHC, Alpha, Bravo, Charlie, Delta and Echo, each of which can conduct one class at a time, with a maximum of 160 candidates being trained in each class.
+As of July 2014, the battalion has five training companies and a Headquarters Company in operation, designated as HHC, Alpha, Bravo, Charlie, Delta, and Echo; each of which can conduct one class at a time, with a maximum of 160 candidates being trained in each class.
 Alpha through Delta are used for OCS.
 Echo Company is reserved for the six-week Direct Commission Course, which is the initial entry training for direct commission officers such as Judge Advocates.
-HHC serves as the "holding" company for brand new candidates going thru their in-processing or for injured candidates who are recuperating from their injuries.
+HHC serves as the "holding" company for brand new candidates going through their in-processing or for injured candidates who are recuperating from their injuries.
 Those who recuperate from injury are often "recycled" into the next class.
-Every three weeks a class graduates and another one is started.
+Every three weeks, a class graduates and another one is started.

-The commander of the 3rd Battalion, 11th Infantry Regiment (OCS), 199th Infantry Brigade is Lieutenant Colonel Ryan Davis, and the Command Sergeant Major is Command Sergeant Major Gilmer.
+The commander of the 3rd Battalion, 11th Infantry Regiment (OCS), 199th Infantry Brigade is Lieutenant Colonel Jonathan D. Kingsley, and the Command Sergeant Major is Command Sergeant Major Axel Nieves-Lopez.

 History

 Historically, OCS has provided the means by which the U.S. Army could generate large numbers of junior officers during periods of increasing personnel requirements, typically during wars.
 Prior to 1973, OCS was branch-specific, at one time there being eight separate schools; by 1968, the Army had consolidated OCS.
 Candidates being commissioned in the combat support branches were sent to Fort Belvoir, Virginia, and would be trained as Combat Engineer Officers.
-Upon graduation, they would be commissioned in their assigned branch and sent to an officer's basic course.
+Upon graduation, graduates other than Engineers would be commissioned in their assigned branch and sent to an officer's basic course.
 Candidates being commissioned in the combat arms branches would be sent to Infantry OCS at Fort Benning, Georgia or possibly Artillery OCS at Fort Sill, Oklahoma.
-At that time, OCS consisted of twenty-two weeks of classroom and field training.
+At that time, OCS consisted of twenty-three weeks of classroom and field training.
 The Vietnam war brought a significant expansion of the program.
-In 1973, OCS was made branch immaterial and was consolidated into two courses taught at Ft.
-Benning, and another at Fort McClellan, Alabama for female officer candidates; the course length was reduced to 14-weeks.
-In 1976, the OCS at Ft.
-Benning integrated female candidates and became the only OCS left in the active Army, with the closure of the WAC School.
+In 1973, OCS was made branch immaterial and was consolidated into two courses taught at Fort Benning, and another at Fort McClellan, Alabama for female officer candidates; the course length was reduced to 14-weeks.
+In 1976, the OCS at Fort Benning integrated female candidates and became the only OCS left in the active Army, with the closure of the WAC School.
 The term "90-day wonders", both as a pejorative and term of affection, has been intermittently applied to junior officers commissioned through OCS since World War II.